 - Waste amalgam must not be discharged to the sewer

 - Oxidizing or acidic cleaners, including but not limited to bleach, chlorine, iodine, or peroxide cleaners or cleaners with pH lower than 6 or greater than 8, must not be used to clean dental unit wastewater lines, chair-side traps, and vacuum lines

 When is compliance required?

-  - If discharge from your facility started after July 14, 2017, comply immediately and submit a

-  One-Time Compliance Report within 90 days
+- Compliance is due upon initial discharge and a One-Time Compliance Report must be submitted within 90 days

 Do not place and only remove amalgam in limited circumstances?

 - Certify as such through submittal of a One-Time Compliance Report now for existing dentists and within 90 days of initial discharge for new dentists